-- The Second Anglo-Mysore War started in 1780 when Hyder Ali of Mysore declared a war against the British.
+- The Second Anglo-Mysore War started in 1780 when Hyder Ali of Mysore declared war against the British.
 This was in response to an English attack on Mahe, which was a French possession and in Hyder Ali’s dominion.

 - In July that year, Hyder Ali invaded the Carnatic.
 In this battle, the British suffered a heavy defeat.
 After this, Ali renewed the siege of Arcot.
 This prompted the British to gear up their defences in South India and also send reinforcements under Sir Eyre Coote, a British army officer to Madras.